azoth-lang/azoth.language.reference/src/structured-errors.md

 ## Typed Effect

 Errors are treated as a typed effect.
 What errors a function or method can throw are declared on the method with the `throws` effect.
-Functions that do no throw errors can be indicated with the `throws never` effect.
+Functions that do not throw errors can be indicated with the `throws never` effect.
 See the [Effects](effects.md) section for more information.

 ## Throws Declaration